loopwerk/loopwerk.io/content/articles/2025-11-15-ode-to-testers.md

 ---
 tags: insights
 summary: Here's to the curious ones.
 The bug finders.
 The rebels of the happy path.
-The troublemakers for our assumptions.
 The round pegs who try every square hole just to see what breaks.
 ---

 # An ode to the tester